duweidai/CBC2AMI/README.md

 ## We developed a complete blood count with differential (CBC w/diff)-based neural network prediction model for in-hospital mortality among patients with severe acute myocardial infarction (AMI) in the coronary care unit (CCU).

 ## The code is coming soon!

+## The architecture of the proposed neural network:
 ![](https://github.com/duweidai/CBC2AMI/blob/main/pictures/network.jpg)